These days, if you want to get to the top of your career, mere hard work will not do; you need to plan well & strategize.

 For women employees: Save and invest.

 You have to admit that to make it big, you also have to take chances.
-Being employed in a big company might steadily generate you income, but it is difficult to get to the top this way alone.
+Being employed by a big company might steadily generate you income, but it is difficult to get to the top this way alone.
 Being an employee is not at all bad, but you also may have to work on other side projects whose income can grow faster than waiting for the next promotion or raise.

 If you do not have a lot of savings yet to invest, you can try savings a portion of your current income.
 Once you have saved enough (including 6 months worth of emergency funds and some retirement savings), study the market and explore your investment options.